 Respect to any matter properly submitted to it.
-Grievances shall be made by written communication addressed to the Chairperson of the Committee.
+Grievances shall be made by written communication addressed to the Associate Dean for Educational Programs who will then pass along the grievance to the Academic Concerns Committee, or directly to the Chairperson of the Committee.
 The letter should indicate the specific nature of the grievance, list all other administrative remedies pursued by the grieving party with respect to the complaint, and the solution the aggrieved is seeking.
 The complaint may be returned to the grieving party for further specification or clarification.
 If the grievance has not been filed in a timeline consistent with guidelines, the grievant should explain the reasons for the delay.
 Written statements submitted to the Committee will become part of the Committee record.
 These procedures do not preclude informal exploration by the student with the Chairperson or member of the Committee regarding matters which may fall within the jurisdiction of the Committee.